 San Francisco-based Tserin Sherpa (b.
 1968, Kathmandu) masters the tradition of Tibetan thangka painting, trained from a young age by his father, Master Urgen Dorje, a renowned thangka artist from Ngyalam.
 His work is concerned with contemporary issues of the Tibetan diasporic experience, such as displacement and the loss of cultural heritage.
 Sherpa paints demons, spirits, and deities from Tibetan tradition that function as an exploration of the detachment and estrangement of the Tibetan diaspora towards their homeland.
 In his first solo exhibition in 2012 Tibetan Spirit, Sherpa interrogated “the way we understand objects today as works of art or for devotion.”
 His work draws from the same principles illustrated by Andy Warhol or Marcel Duchamp; essentially, he questions our changing perceptions of objects and ideas.

 Lhasa-based Nortse (b.
 Tsering Norbu, 1963, Lhasa) is a versatile mixed media artist who consistently embraces new styles and forms.
-Nortse reinterprets traditional Tibetan motifs to confront the erosion and erasure of Tibetan culture under Chinese ‘renovation.’
+Nortse reinterprets traditional Tibetan motifs to confront the erosion of local culture.
 His work ranges from personal issues to environmental degradation, overpopulation, alcoholism, and mass media.
 “Duplicating myself is a very painful experience,” said Nortse about his Nortse self portraits – the state of imbalance (2008).
 Changing media and style is part of the process of exploration of self and his Tibetan heritage, whilst it allows Nortse to shift to an examination of global issues from an objective perspective.
 Bandaged Landscape exemplified the latter approach: “My main subject this time includes the concern over losing one’s traditional culture, the change of faith, and environmental issues.”

 Lhasa-based Dedron (b.
 1976, Lhasa) is deeply influenced by traditional Tibetan art, incorporating traditional techniques into aesthetics reminiscent of Modernism, Cubism, and Surrealism.
 Dedron comments on the changing Tibetan socio-cultural and environmental landscape from both modernization and globalization.
 A devoted Buddhist, Dedron says, “…My hometown is my rock.
 No place compares.
 My art is rooted here.
 My life is rooted here.
 If I leave this place, I will lose all meaning.”
 Dedron depicts beautiful Tibetan landscapes and urban scenes that include traditional motifs alongside contemporary elements, such as in We are nearest to the sun (2009).
 Dedron has also painted Tibetan-style portraits of women and western icons such as Mona Lisa and Marilyn Monroe (2009).